Innovate UK

 Grant in 2018

-Sentinel Oncology Limited is a drug discovery company based in Cambridge, United Kingdom, founded in 2005.
-The company focuses on developing and commercializing therapeutics aimed at treating cancer, particularly for patients facing unmet medical needs.
-Sentinel Oncology's research and development pipeline includes innovative programs such as a treatment targeting Checkpoint Kinase 1, which is activated in response to DNA damage and replication stress, and a novel approach to treating metastatic breast cancer through the inhibition of S6K1.
-The company is advancing a strategy known as "Targeted Synergy," designed to enhance the therapeutic index by delivering drug effects directly to tumors.
-By fostering partnerships with the biotechnology and pharmaceutical industries, Sentinel Oncology aims to maximize the value of its drug candidates and contribute to improved cancer treatments.
+Sentinel Oncology Limited is a drug discovery company based in Cambridge, United Kingdom, established in 2005.
+The company is focused on developing and commercializing therapeutics aimed at treating cancer, particularly for patients with unmet medical needs.
+Sentinel Oncology utilizes small molecule approaches to target the microenvironment of solid tumors.
+Its research and development pipeline includes programs such as Checkpoint Kinase 1, which activates in response to DNA damage and replication stress, and a novel drug targeting S6K1 to address metastatic breast cancer.
+Additionally, the company is advancing a strategy called "Targeted Synergy," designed to enhance the therapeutic index by delivering drug effects directly to the tumor.
+Sentinel Oncology aims to create high-quality drug candidates for collaboration with the biotechnology and pharmaceutical industries.

 Vitamica